qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

 ## This keymap makes the following layout changes over the factory firmware

-- Removes redundant lighting and NKRO keycodes from Fn1 layer (they remain on Fn2 layer)
 - Fn+Left Shift toggles Autocorrect on/off
 - Fn+Backspace enters DFU mode (but does not reset eeprom)
 - Fn+Z (KC_LTTOG) Caps Lock Light Tab Toggle (default: off)